rynocav226/wedding-website/frontend/README.md

 > change favorite title - DONE
 > Have addresses open in map apps on phone (fix existing ones)
 > initial page load shows unstyled navbar for a quick sec -- DONE
-> once hosted, test when backend is not running and database is not running
+> once hosted, test when backend is not running and database is not running and handle error paths
 > can prevent users form accessing backend routes?
 > revert error handling to the example - DONE
 > remove console logs
 > set min-heights on things - DONE
-> update based on Jorden's comments: reverify brewery crawl food, wedding details, bridal party centering, and new RSVP
+> update based on Jorden's comments: reverify brewery crawl food, wedding details, bridal party centering, and new RSVP - DONE
 > make new favicon.ico - DONE
-> test with Firefox - can go smaller
+> test with Firefox - can go smaller - DONE
+> upgrade backend account to always be available

 Navigation Menu
 > Put RSVP all the way to the right and make a different style to stand out - DONE